 - Evaluate the origins and development of major ideas in the discipline of psychology, as well as major theories of psychology.

-- Critique the basic content areas of scientific psychology including the breath, range, and depth of the affective, biological, cognitive, developmental, and social aspects of behavior.
+- Critique the basic content areas of scientific psychology including the breadth, range, and depth of the affective, biological, cognitive, developmental, and social aspects of behavior.

 - Apply integrative knowledge in scientific psychology including the ability to integrate, evaluate, analyze, and conceptualize multiple discipline specific content areas.